Azrand/kickstarter-analysis/README.md

 ### Data Table Insight

-Looking at the data table below we can see that campaigns that had goals less than $20,000 had a success rate of 50% or higher.
+Looking at the data table below, we can see that campaigns with goals of less than $20,000 had a success rate of 50% or higher.

 |Goal|Number Successful|Number Failed|Total Projects|	Percentage Successful|Percentage Failed|